Hengle/Nexus-Security.github.io/content/posts/2016-09-09-zombie-catchers-1251mod-unlimited-money.md

 \*\*\* TOP 10 game in over 90 countries! \*\*\*
 \*\*\* TOP 5 action game in over 100 countries! \*\*\*

 Zombie Catchers is an action adventure game in a world riddled by a zombie invasion!
-Planet Earth is infested with the undead, but weâre in luck: A.J. and Bud, two intergalactic businessmen, have decided to set up shop on our homeworld!
+Planet Earth is infested with the undead, but were in luck: A.J. and Bud, two intergalactic businessmen, have decided to set up shop on our homeworld!
 Together, they plan to catch all the zombies and make Earth safe once more \* while also making a handsome profit...

 Use an arsenal of gadgets and traps to hunt and capture ripe zombies, take them to your secret underground lab, and... profit!